Chilham Circular walk

 Walk notes

 Starting from Chilham station and crossing the River Stour, this walk climbs in stages up through a pleasant area of downland and upland fields and woods to the hamlet of Sole Street.
-The pub here won an award some years back for the best pub food in the country, but as of May 2023 it is closed - not sure if permanently or temporary.
-So for the moment this walk has no lunch stop.
+The pub here is now only open for lunch at weekends, so on weekdays this walk no lunch stop.

 The finest section of the walk follows, taking you along a downland escarpment with panoramic views.
 You then descend to pass through the attractive estate of Godmersham Park, a house that was owned by the brother of writer Jane Austen, and where she stayed several times.
 The walk finishes along a quiet back lane which takes you to the picture postcard hilltop village of Chilham, dominated by the stately home of Chilham Castle.